 - Selecting a cell from the All Chemicals row (bottom row on the matrix) displays charts for all pollutants monitored at the selected outfall.

 - Selecting the intersection cell for All Outfalls and All Chemicals displays all charts for the facility for the specified NPDES ID.

-Each effluent chart displays all of the effluent measures, permitted limits, and effluent violations for the given dates, for a single permit, discharge point, parameter, monitoring location, and sampling period.
-The charts show different violation data for ICIS-NPDES permits, reflecting the different information stored about violations in those systems.
+Each effluent chart displays all of the influent and effluent measures, permitted limits, and effluent violations for the given dates, for a single permit, discharge point, parameter, monitoring location, and sampling period.
+The charts show different violation data for ICIS-NPDES permits, reflecting the different information stored about violations in the system.

 Basic chart information is displayed in the chart header, including:

 - Discharge Point: 3- or 4-character code that uniquely identifies a single permitted discharge point (also called a pipe or outfall), as well as a description of the type of discharge point (e.g., external outfall, sum).
 These correspond to permit feature code and permit feature type description fields in the source database.

 - Parameter: The pollutant measured.

 - Monitoring Location: Describes the location at which sampling for the parameter occurred (e.g., effluent gross)

-Two effluent charts are available for each pollutant and discharge point at a facility:
+Two effluent charts may be available for each pollutant and discharge point at a facility: